Bounties-Network/StandardBounties/docs/documentation.md

   issuerContact = _newContactInfo;
   data = _newData;
   fulfillmentAmounts = _newFulfillmentAmounts;
+  totalFulfillmentAmounts = _totalFulfillmentAmounts;
   numMilestones = _newNumMilestones;
   arbiter = _newArbiter;
 }
 ```

 #### changeDeadline()
 The issuer of the bounty can change the deadline however they wish while the bounty is in the `Draft` stage.
+This is not allowed when the bounty is in the `Active` or `Dead` stage.
 ```
 function changeDeadline(uint _newDeadline)
     public